 Monitoring the effectiveness of remote learning – through: regular meetings with teachers; monitoring engagement and success of pupils through Seesaw; gathering feedback from parents and governors and making adaptations to approach to engage reluctant and vulnerable pupils and families.

 Monitoring the security of remote learning systems, including data protection and safeguarding considerations

+Ensuring the school is aware of pupils who are unable to access online learning (Appendix 4), and provide appropriate solutions

+Managing and recording the prioritization of who receives loaned IT hardware where it is available, by using the Model Loan Agreement (Appendix 5.)

 2.5 Designated safeguarding lead